iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 [Insert image here]

+In fact, you should definitely pull request **before** finishing your code.
+It helps with your work's transparency, but it also allow to receive feedback sooner, which could prevent working several hours on something that is wrong from scratch.
+You will be able to change your code immediately and it could prevent a lot of frustration on your side.
+Similarly, when working on open source repositories, the owner have the complete right to refuse your change, even if you think your change is right and legitimate.
+Knowing that it will be refused whatsoever after working an hour on it is definitely easier to accept than after working weeks on your code.

+And don't worry, you will be able to keep working on your code even after pull-requesting.
+You only have to mark your PR as a draft to tell your reviewers you are still working on it by clicking there :

+[Insert image here]

 ## Update your fork

 Once your pull request have been accepted on the remote origin repository, you may update your fork to the new state of the origin repository.